Steve McCurry: Life and work

-McCurry is portrayed in a TV documentary The Face of the Human Condition (2003) by Denis Delestrac.

 McCurry switched from shooting color slide film to digital capture in 2005 for the convenience of editing in the field and transmitting images to photo editors.
 He said that he had no nostalgia about working in film in an interview with The Guardian.
 "Perhaps old habits are hard to break, but my experience is that the majority of my colleagues, regardless of age, have switched over ...
 The quality has never been better.
 You can work in extremely low light situations, for example."

-McCurry shoots in both film and digital, but says he prefers shooting with transparency film.
-Eastman Kodak gifted him the last roll of Kodachrome film to ever be produced by Kodak.
+McCurry shoots in both film and digital, but has said that he prefers shooting with transparency film.
+Kodak gifted him the last roll of Kodachrome film to ever be produced by the company.
 McCurry shot the roll, which was processed in July 2010 by Dwayne's Photo in Parsons, Kansas.
 Most of these photos were published on the Internet by Vanity Fair.
 McCurry states, "I shot it for 30 years and I have several hundred thousand pictures on Kodachrome in my archive.
 I'm trying to shoot 36 pictures that act as some kind of wrap up – to mark the passing of Kodachrome.
 It was a wonderful film."

 In 2015, he was hired by Microsoft to take photographs in areas of New Zealand, which were used as wallpapers in Windows 10.

 In 2019, his book Steve McCurry.
 Animals was published by Taschen and is a compilation of his favorite photographs of animals.